Purchases through our links may earn us a commission.

-The micro ATX case market was always a niche, which is also the case nowadays.
 The best-looking design we’ve found is the Antec Dark Phantom 301M.
 This is the best mATX RGB case we’ve seen.

 It has really good RGB effects on the front, and while it doesn’t come with RGB fans preinstalled (it has only one preinstalled fan on the back of the case), we advise you to replace it with quality RGB fans.
 Once you put a couple of fans on the front and one on the top and rear sides, the case will have much better thermal performance.

 The small size makes it less than ideal to build inside it, but that’s the inherent issue in a lot of mATX cases.
 Specs-wise, you have room for three 120mm fans on the front, two on the top, and one on the rear.